-There are a growing number of data analysis software packages that can understand data organised according to BIDS (see http://bids.neuroimaging.io for the most up to date list).
+There are a growing number of data analysis software packages that can understand data organised according to BIDS (see the up to date list).

 Databases such as OpenNeuro.org accept datasets organised according to BIDS.
 If you ever plan to share your data publicly (nowadays some journals require this) you can minimize the additional time and energy spent on publication, and speed up the curation process by using BIDS to structure and describe your data right after acquisition.

-There are validation tools that can check your dataset integrity and let you easily spot missing values.
+Validation tools such as the BIDS Validator can check your dataset integrity and help you easily spot missing values.

-BIDS is heavily inspired by the format used internally by OpenfMRI.org and has been supported by the International Neuroinformatics Coordinating Facility and the Neuroimaging Data Sharing Task Force.
+BIDS was heavily inspired by the format used internally by the OpenfMRI repository that is now known as OpenNeuro.org, and has been supported by the International Neuroinformatics Coordinating Facility (INCF) and the INCF Neuroimaging Data Sharing (NIDASH) Task Force.
 While working on BIDS we consulted many neuroscientists to make sure it covers most common experiments, but at the same time is intuitive and easy to adopt.
-The specification is intentionally based on simple file formats and folder structures to reflect current lab practices and make it accessible to a wide range of scientists coming from different backgrounds.
+The specification is intentionally based on simple file formats and directory structures to reflect current lab practices and make it accessible to a wide range of scientists coming from different backgrounds.

 The BIDS specification can be extended in a backwards compatible way and will evolve over time.
-This is accomplished through community-driven BIDS Extention Proposals (BEPs).
-For more information about the BEP process, and list of current BEP proposals, see Extending the BIDS specification.
+This is accomplished through community-driven BIDS Extension Proposals (BEPs).
+For more information about the BEP process, see Extending the BIDS specification.

 Research Resource Identifier (RRID)

-RRID:SCR_016124 - which you can also include in your manuscript in addition
+BIDS has also a Research Resource Identifier (RRID), which you can also include in your citations in addition to relevant publications (see above):